alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 From all three analyses, it can be said that the Occupancy Rate peaked during the Spring, especially on Saturdays and holidays.
 At the same time, the lowest Occupancy occurred during the Summer, especially on Thursdays and not on holidays.
 So, my actionable recommendation for this hotel is to launch targeted promotions during low-occupancy periods to boost room bookings.

-2. **ADR & RevPAR Trends**: For the ADR & RevPAR Trends analysis, here is the result of my analysis below.
+2. **ADR & RevPAR Trends**: For the ADR & RevPAR trends analysis, the results are as follows.

 | **Season**                    | **Month**                   | **Avg_ADR**                    | **Avg_RevPAR**             |
 |-------------------------------|-----------------------------|--------------------------------|----------------------------|